ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

         }

         /**
-        * @dev Used to record the historical omniverse transactions of a user
+        * @notice Used to record the historical omniverse transactions of a user
         * txList: Successful historical omniverse transaction list
         * evilTxList: Malicious historical omniverse transaction list */